soilwise-he/SoilWise-documentation/tech/docs/technical_components/interlinker.md

 To be able to provide interlinked data and knowledge assets (e.g. a dataset, the project in which it was generated and the operating procedure used) links between metadata must be identified and registered ideally as part of the [SWR Triple Store](storage.md#knowledge-graph-triple-store).

-We distinguish between explicit and implicit links
+We distinguish between explicit and implicit links:

 - **Explicit links** can be directly derived from the data and/or metadata.
 E.g. projects in CORDIS are explicitly linked to documents and datasets.
 - **Implicit links** can not be directly derived from the (meta)data.
 They may be derived by spatial or temporal extent, keyword usage, or shared author/publisher.